19 Father’s Day Crafts You Can Make in One Day

 For the mountain man in your life

 This adventure-themed Father’s Day craft turns your child’s footprint into a snow-capped mountain.
 Stacy, a military spouse and blogger at The Crazy Outdoor Mama, was inspired to create this good-for-any-age craft by the magnificent mountains of Grand Teton National Park.
-It’s easy to do, and only requires paper, paint, and a brush—not bad for a craft, destined to become a forever keepsake.
+It’s easy to do, and only requires canvas or paper, paint, and a brush—not bad for a craft, destined to become a forever keepsake.
 Here are 58 Father’s Day gift ideas every dad would love to have.

 Don’t forget the card—part one

 If you’re lovingly fashioning a DIY Father’s Day craft, you’ve got to enhance it with just the right home-made card.
 The Totally Promotional staff came up with a winner for their Totally Inspired blog (#6 down the page).
-It’s an easy breezy take on the shirt-and-tie theme that dads always love.
-This one takes about five minutes to make, and requires scissors, scotch tape, card stock, and a pencil.
+It’s an easy-breezy take on the shirt-and-tie theme that dads always love.
+This one takes about five minutes to make and requires scissors, scotch tape, card stock, and a pencil.
 Need inspiration for what to write in his card?
 Here are 50 poignantly funny dad quotes for Father’s Day you don’t want to miss.

 Don’t forget the card—part two